 The correct instructions for setting up a rule in Outlook.

-The correct instructions again, but also a confusing and pointless reference to using Zapier.
+The correct instructions again, but also a confusing and irrelevant reference to using Zapier.

 Completely incorrect instructions about using IMAP to send outgoing email via Outlook.